 Besides the door itself, the trim of the front door is also a good candidate for a new paint job.

-While white is a reliable and popular color for trim, having a contrasting trim color can make the area stand out in a way white can’t.
+While white is a reliable and popular color for front door trim, having a contrasting shade can make the area stand out in a way white can’t.

-Choosing the Right Type of Paint for Your Front Gate
+Selecting the Proper Type of Paint for Your Front Gate

 Keep in mind that a high gloss finish will draw more attention to blemishes, so it is generally recommended that you avoid this unless you have a high-quality door.